 Fixate the blue cross in the centre.
 While the shrinking/expanding goes on, note that the rings subtly rotate relative to each other.
-But they are not rotating at all!
+But they are not really rotating!

 Press the ‘stop’ button.
-Then move your head towards and away from the screen while keeping your gaze on the blue cross.
-Again, illusory rotation can be seen, possibly more compelling compared to the animation, because apart from you nothing really moves here.
+Now move your head towards and away from the screen while keeping your gaze on the blue cross.
+Again, illusory rotation can be seen, possibly more compelling compared to the animation, because –apart from you– nothing really moves here.
 If you have a mobile computer (e.g. tablet), try rotating the screen – you will see a strong zoom effet on the rings (thanks, Tomas).

 Two factors are at play here: (1) The luminance profile of the local elements triggers motion detectors also at 45° to the veridical orientation through an interaction of direction and motion responsiveness.
 (2) A secondary Gestalt effect causes a ‘whole’ percept of ring rotation.

 The version I show above is based on Pierre Bayerl’s variant, which is a little stronger than the original (right).
 The next page will demonstrate effects of eye movements.

 Pinna B, Brelstaff GJ (2000) A new visual illusion of relative motion.
 Vision Res 40:2091–2096 [PubMed] [PDF]